calvem2/tedtalks/README.md

     + Number of Features (columns): **2**

     + Questions that can be answered:
-      + ...
+      + What buzz words appear most often across multiple talks?
+      + Is there a connection between the ratings and the number of positive vs negative buzz words in a talk?

 3. **Ted_Talks_by_ID_plus-transcripts-and-LIWC-and-MFT-plus-views.csv**
     + *Link:* https://data.world/owentemple/ted-talks-complete-list?fbclid=IwAR0WWitDp6ZslAlDzum7qTS51928E-OdRK_0Hi8DgZLMWG4495XdBFqGj6Q

-    + **Description:** This data set looks at all Ted Talks up until June 13th, 2017.
-It contains similar data to the other datasets, which comes from Ted.com, such as: a video ID, video URL, speaker name, headline, description, film date, event name, talk duration, and publishing date.
-However, it is unique in that it has topic tags as well as a full English transcript.
+    + **Description:** This dataset is the most comprehensive one in our collection of datasets about TEDTalks.
+The data comes from Ted.com, and gives information about TEDTalk up until June 13th, 2017, such as: a video ID, video URL, speaker name, headline, description, film date, event name, talk duration, and publishing date.
+It is unique in that it has topic tags as well as a full English transcript.
 However, it does not take into account different languages, but instead uses the English transcript and variables from the website [Linguistic [Inquiry and Word Count](http://liwc.wpengine.com/) (LIWC) to determine the count of a specific type of word (eg. Positive).
 We could use this data similarly, but also decide on what types of messaging creates popular Ted Talks.
+Since this dataset is so comprehensive, many of our questions could be answered with it.
+Since it already filtered out specific words and word groups, we can use it as a benchmark for our word analysis with the transcripts.csv dataset.

     + Number of Observations (rows): **2475**
     + Number of Features (columns): **123**

     + Questions that can be answered:
-      + ...
+      + Which topics generate the most views?
+      + What are the most significant factors in the number of views a Ted Talk receives?
+      + Does the duration of the talk have an effect on total views?
+      + What buzz words appear most often across multiple talks?
+      + Is there a connection between the ratings and the number of positive vs negative buzz words in a talk?